 Sometimes the persons or things that come into our lives aren’t exactly the way we wanted them to be.
 But that doesn’t mean their value is less or lost.
-We would like to have a friend who’s this and that, a husband who’s this and that, a daughter who’s this and that, a phone that’s this and that.
+We would like to have a friend who’s this and that, a husband who’s this and that, a daughter who’s this and that, a cellphone that’s this and that.

 It’s not wrong to want something good and beautiful.
-That’s how Jehovah God designed us—to appreciate beauty and good qualities.
+That’s how God Jehovah designed us—to appreciate beauty and good qualities.
 But let us remember, we are all roses and we all have thorns, but God loves us anyway.
 He looks for the good in us and focuses on that.
 That’s how God loves us.

 Can we cultivate that kind of love for our fellow humans and brothers and sisters to accept and love them as they are?

 Would differences and faults really matter if those persons are striving to serve Jehovah God with all that they have?

 Would their past wrongs and mistakes still matter if they have already repented and stopped doing it?